hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 # Motivation
 [motivation]: #motivation

 The purpose of this HIPE is to define the Transport Layer Messaging such that we can ignore the transport of messages as we discuss the much richer Application Layer Messaging types and interactions.
 That is, we can assume that there is no need to include in an Application Layer message anything about how to route the message to the Receiver - it just magically happens.
-Alice (via her Edge Agent) sends a message to Bob, and (because of implementations based on this HIPE) we can ignore how the actual message got to Bob's Edge Agent.
+Alice (via her App Agent) sends a message to Bob, and (because of implementations based on this HIPE) we can ignore how the actual message got to Bob's App Agent.

 Put another way - this HIPE is about envelopes.
 It defines a way to put a message - any message - into an envelope, put it into an outbound mailbox and have it magically appear in the Receiver's inbound mailbox in a secure and privacy-preserving manner.
 Once we have that, we can focus on letters and not how letters are sent.